NOTTINGHAM HIDDEN GEMS

 THE PITCHER AND PIANO

 Set in an old church, she really is a beauty.
 Bar and restaurant chain Pitcher And Piano have sympathetically preserved the finest details of this grand place of worship and contrasted them with some pretty cool modern bits too.
-It’s atmospheric and cool and not to be missed when you visit Nottingham.
+It’s atmospheric and cool and not to be missed when you’re in town – it’s definitely one of the most quirky restaurants Nottingham has.

 THE HOCKLEY ARTS CLUB